 AZDPS will continue to activate WEA and send EAS activation information for all AMBER Alerts.
 Hereinafter, Blue Alerts will also be activated over WEA and EAS.
 Additionally, only Silver Alerts with imminent threat to safety or life will be activated over WEA.
 Otherwise, all other alert-related resources, including EAS will be utilized in Silver Alert activations.

 The AZDPS Alert System broadcasts three different alerts; AMBER, Blue and Silver.

 • AMBER Alerts - The Arizona AMBER Alert Plan is a voluntary partnership between law enforcement agencies and broadcasters to send out an emergency alert to the public when a child is abducted.

-• Blue Alerts - A Blue Alert is activated when a suspect is at large about killing or injuring a law enforcement official and pose a threat to the public or law enforcement community.
+• Blue Alerts - A Blue Alert is activated when a suspect is at large after killing or injuring a law enforcement official and poses a threat to the public or law enforcement community.

 • Silver Alerts - A Silver Alert is activated when a person with specific cognitive or developmental disabilities as defined by statute or a person over 65 goes missing.
 Prior to June 2018, this only applied to persons over 65.